untcha/go-branchy/README.md

 ## Motivation

 This project has two motivational aspects.
-The first is that we use a common pattern to create branch names at work (and we use JIRA...).
+The first is that we use a common pattern to create git branch names at work (and we use JIRA... of course).
 So this is why I created a little tool to create a branch name by just giving the branch type (e.g. feat or fix) and a JIRA issue.
 The result should be the following:

 ``` shell
 feat/PROJ-1234/super-cool-branch-name-created-from-a-jira-summary